 Step 2: Select trustee and scheme

-You can select one preferred trustee and scheme amongst your various personal accounts, so that you can consolidate all accounts into the selected one (Note 2).
+You can select one preferred trustee and scheme amongst your various personal accounts, so that you can consolidate all your accounts into the selected one (Note 2).
 Consider various factors when you select the preferred trustee/scheme, such as products (scheme and fund), services, fees and personal considerations.
-You can refer to MPFA Trustee Service Comparative Platform.
+You can refer to the MPFA Trustee Service Comparative Platform.

 What should I do if I forgot my signature?